lisashinoda/Final_thesis_BSc/README.md

 python filter.py
 ```

-### Emit the environmental data which shows high correlation between other one.
+### Emit the environmental data which shows high correlation between the other one.
 ```bash
 python corr.py
 ```